valerieniloinsigh31/FitForWork_v1/README.md

 Tested on google developer tools across a range of devices.
 Please see pictures below

 -Inclusion of site maps and robots.txt file
--Mailchimp subscription
+-Mailchimp subscription included
--3 custom models
+-3 custom models included
--Stripe functionality
+-Stripe functionality working
+-AWS has caused issues, ensured the images were included in the correct folder in the s3 bucket today -Set DEBUG to True

 <b>Credits</b>

 <h1>Code:</h1>

-<p>For the coding, I consulted with Slack a lot fo rthis project.
+<p>For the coding, I consulted with Slack a lot for this project.
 I researched other projects on the 'Peer code review' page, researched the repositaries of other students (particularly Roman Rakic and his project 'Blade') to see what approaches were taken.</p>

 <p>Tutor support - ensured to use my allocated ninety minutes a week to talk out various code related issues with the tutors on the LMS tutor support platform.
 Always pointed me in the right direction.</p>